-As a result of recent stapling arrangements, some investors in managed funds have received units which have a very low cost base.
+As a result of some stapling arrangements, investors in some managed funds have received units which have a very low cost base.
 The payment of certain non-assessable amounts in excess of the cost base of the units will result in these investors making a capital gain.